-You are cordially invited to attend the Annual Meeting of Stockholders of Universal Health Services, Inc. (the "Company") to be held at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania, on Wednesday, May 17, 2017, at 10:00 a.m., for the following purposes:
+You are cordially invited to attend the Annual Meeting of Stockholders of Universal Health Services, Inc. (the "Company") to be held at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania, on Wednesday, May 16, 2018, at 10:00 a.m., for the following purposes:

-- (1) the election of one director by the holders of Class A and Class C Common Stock (voting together as a single class) and one director by the holders of Class B and Class D Common Stock (voting together as a single class); - (2) the approval of an amendment to our Third Amended and Restated 2005 Stock Incentive Plan to increase the number of shares of Class B Common Stock reserved for issuance thereunder by 6,100,000 shares; - (3) to conduct an advisory (nonbinding) vote to approve named executive officer compensation; - to conduct an advisory (nonbinding) vote on the frequency of future advisory stockholder votes to approve named executive officer compensation; - (5) ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; - (6) to act on a stockholder proposal regarding proxy access, if properly presented at the meeting; and - (7) the transaction of such other business as may properly come before the meeting or any adjournment thereof.
+- (1) the election of three directors by the holders of Class A and Class C Common Stock (voting together as a single class); - (2) ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; - (3) to act on a stockholder proposal regarding proxy access if properly presented at the meeting; and - (4) the transaction of such other business as may properly come before the meeting or any adjournment thereof.